bayticj/aimporo-marketplace/IMPLEMENTATION_PLAN_OPTIMIZED.md

 - ~~Scalable from day one~~
 - ~~Cost-efficient infrastructure choices~~
 - **Hybrid Implementation Approach**: Implement core functionality first, then enhance UI using HTML templates
+- **Implementation Plan as Source of Truth**: Always refer to IMPLEMENTATION_PLAN_OPTIMIZED.md as the definitive guide for development priorities, progress tracking, and architectural decisions

 ## Phase 0: Development Environment Setup (2-3 days)
 1. **Local Development Setup**